historical-theology/stthomas/faith-reason-revelation/syllabus-online-fall2025.md

 3. Early Term: (20%) SHORT ANSWER TEST

-* 1 class period of writing paragraphs synthesizing the material from Unit 1 in your own reasoned language, thinking of yourselves as 'instructing the instructor'
+* Short paragraphs synthesizing the material from Unit 1 in your own reasoned language, thinking of yourself as 'instructing the instructor'

 4. End of Term: (20%) CUMULATIVE EXAM